Cloughduv GAA: History

-Hurling in the area pre-dates the founding of the Gaelic Athletic Association in Thurles in 1884; when the Cork County Board was inaugurated in 1886, 21 clubs attended including Ryecourt GAA represented by Michael J Keane.
+Hurling in the area pre-dates the founding of the Gaelic Athletic Association in Thurles in 1884; when the Cork County Board was inaugurated in 1886, 21 clubs attended including Ryecourt GAA.
 Shortly thereafter the name was changed to Cloch Dubh.

-Success was not long in arriving, culminating in 1912 in a great victory in the County Senior Beamish Shield.
+Success was not long in arriving, culminating in 1912 in a victory in the County Senior Beamish Shield.

-In the late 1920s Cloughduv joined up with BrideValley to form Éire Óg and this led to victory in the Cork Senior Hurling Championship Final of 1928.
+In the late 1920s, Cloughduv joined up with BrideValley to form Éire Óg and this led to victory in the Cork Senior Hurling Championship final of 1928.

-The Éire Óg combination had a short shelf life and Cloughduv reverted to their solo career.
-Success followed quickly with Cloughduv winning a great County Junior Hurling title in 1940 and the following year winning the County Intermediate title.
+The Éire Óg combination had a short shelflife and Cloughduv reverted to their solo career.
+In 1940, Cloughduv won a County Junior Hurling title and the following year won the County Intermediate title.

-The 1950s saw the emergence of an underage phenomenon, when an unprecedented three School Shield Counties came to Cloughduv.
-Three Mid Cork Minor titles in the 1960s was the genesis of the brilliant teams of the 1970s and 1980s.
-During this period it can be claimed that Cloughduv were the Intermediate Kingpins of Cork Hurling.
+The 1950s saw an unprecedented three School Shield Counties won by Cloughduv.
+Three Mid Cork Minor titles followed in the 1960s.

-1970 was a great year for the club, winning the Cork Junior Hurling Championship title, beating Courcey Rovers in the Final.
-In 1973 the Cork Intermediate Hurling Championship title was Cloughduvs when they had victory over Blackrock in the Final.
+In 1970, the club won the Cork Junior Hurling Championship title, beating Courcey Rovers in the Final.
+In 1973, the Cork Intermediate Hurling Championship title was Cloughduvs when they had victory over Blackrock in the final.
 The next big success came in 1983 with another Intermediate County.
 Here Ballinhassig were the vanquished team.
-Another IntermediateCounty followed in 1986 with victory over Erins Own.
-While ultimate County success has eluded Cloughduv since then, there have been many successes at underage level.
-The Club regraded to Junior status at the end of 2001 and have won Junior Mid Cork titles in 2002, 2005 and 2009.
+Another Intermediate County followed in 1986 with victory over Erins Own.

+The club regraded to Junior status at the end of 2001 and won Junior Mid Cork titles in 2002, 2005 and 2009.

-Off the field of play, the Club has grown and developed over the years.
-Having originally started out in Ryecourt, the Club in 1967 opened a fantastic playing field to the Western side of the village, Fr O’Driscoll Park.
-This was home to the club until 2006 and played host to many an epic contest.
-Cloughduv returned to Ryecourt in 2006 to an extraordinary development with three full size playing pitches (2 with floodlight) and many other facilities.
+Having originally started out in Ryecourt, the club in 1967 opened a new playing field to the Western side of the village, Fr O’Driscoll Park.
+This was home to the club until 2006, when Cloughduv returned to Ryecourt to a development which has three full size playing pitches (2 with floodlight).

+Cloughduv Camogie was founded in 1981 and they play in the senior grade in Cork and have won the Senior County Championship 3 times in 2001, 2002 and 2005.